albert-plants/konjac/README.md

 1. unwrap the inner pot
 1. place the inner pot inside the outer pot
 1. soak the potting medium throughly
-    1. may need to loosen the medium so that water can reach the inside
+    1. may need to loosen the medium if it doesn't soak up the water in a long time
     1. may need to reposition the corm to the center of the pot if it falls out
     1. may need to pour any solids back into the inner pot